Hiroki Kokubo

 Hiroki Kokubo (小久保 裕紀, Kokubo Hiroki) is a Japanese former professional baseball infielder, and current manager for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
-He played in NPB for the Hawks and Yomiuri Giants, and had 2,000 hits.
+He played in NPB for the Hawks and Yomiuri Giants, and recorded over 2,000 hits across his 19 year career.

 Early baseball career

 Kokubo went on to Aoyama Gakuin University, where he became captain and helped his team win its first 1993 Japan National Collegiate Baseball Championship in his senior year.

 Professional career

 Active player era

 Kokubo was selected by the Fukuoka Daiei Hawks in the second round of the 1993 Nippon Professional Baseball draft under the system for expressing a team of choice.

 He debuted in the Pacific League in his rookie season of 1994, playing in 78 games.

 Kokubo was one of Japan's leading power hitters during the 1990s and early 2000s.
 He hit over 40 home runs in 2001 and 2004 but only led the league in the category once (1995), with only 28 home runs.
 He also led the league in RBIs in 1997.
 However, he played in just 17 games in 1998, which saw him marred by a tax evasion scandal that had broken out in late 1997 where he was indicted on charges of evading at least $215,000 on his income tax in 1994 by falsely recording expenses on receipts; he pled guilty to the charge.
 He suffered a knee injury in spring training that knocked him out for the entire 2003 season.
 He was suddenly given away to the Yomiuri Giants in November of that year despite being the team's cleanup hitter.
 Kokubo was seemingly given away for free, since the Giants did not give a player to the Hawks in exchange.
 The motives behind this transaction remain a mystery.
 The Hawks replaced him during his injuries with foreigner Julio Zuleta.

 He played with the Yomiuri Giants for three years before signing with his former team (now the Fukuoka SoftBank Hawks) during the 2006 off-season as a free agent.

 In 2011, as team captain, he helped lead the Hawks to victory in the Japan Series, winning the Most Valuable Player Award.

 On June 24, 2012, Kokubo recorded his 2,000th career hit, becoming the 41st Japanese professional baseball player to reach the milestone.
 On August 14 he announced his intention to retire at the end of the 2012 season.
 His retirement ceremony was held on October 8, after the last regular-season match against the Orix Buffaloes, which SoftBank lost after being no-hit.